d3ara1n/stack_tweaks/README.md

 ## GameModLoader.LoadModBlueprint() bug fix

-Original method does not apply Subprint.CardsToRemove, instead, it's picked from Subprint.RequiredCards as its final value.
+Original method does not apply `Subprint.CardsToRemove`, instead, it's picked from `Subprint.RequiredCards` as its final value.

 ## To implement